 - Editing questions and/or updating grades with tests in HuskyCT is much easier than with Scantron exams.

 CETL’s educational technology staff provides training on how to develop exams in HuskyCT, including HuskyCT functionality and best practices for online exams.

 - Ed Tech highly encourages faculty to administer a no/low stakes practice quiz to all students a minimum of one week in advance of the actual exam, providing students with sufficient time to obtain technical assistance before the exam.
 These practice exams should be taken on the device the student plans to use for any exams.
 It does not need to be in the same room used for the exam but should be administered on campus.
 If faculty do not have a practice exam or do not wish to make one, Ed Tech can share one with the faculty to load into HuskyCT.

-- If students need a laptop (PC or Mac) or an iPad, they are available at the Homer Babbidge library for students who need to borrow one.
+- If students need a laptop (PC or Mac) or an iPad, they are available from ITS.

 - If you are using Lockdown Browser for the exams, please remind students to download Lockdown Browser onto their device or to ensure they ask for a device with Lockdown Browser when borrowing from the library

 - Technology is not perfect so Ed Tech recommends that you bring extra paper copies of the exam.